bbi-lab/bbi-sci/README.md

 cd ..
 ```

-Then, install monocle3 by running:
+Then, install monocle3 and garnett by running:

 ```
 module load gcc/8.1.0